matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

 <sup>[Image credit](#image_credits)</sup>

+The new star (yellow) has the same distance to the first star (denoted by a blue line) in either image.
+Similarly it has the same distance to the second star (denoted by a green line) in either image.

 As pairs are found they are added to the hypothetical correspondence.
 As such, the 4th star must have the same distance to the first 3 stars in either image: